Skip to content

 13. Ensure, Assure, Insure

-These are same, same, but different.
+These words are the same, but different.
 To assure is similar to reassure, and has to do with giving someone confidence or assurance about something.
-Ensure is to make certain of something, and insure has more to do with insurance (as in, ‘is this house insured?’)
+Ensure is to make certain of something, whereas to insure pertains more to insurance (as in, ‘Is this house insured?’)

-This is a bit of a tricky one, to be sure.
+This is a tricky one.
 To understand the distinction better, we recommend reading the post on the difference between assure, insure and ensure.

 14. Advise vs Advice

 Are you giving counsel or advising someone on something?
 Did they take your advice?
-To advise someone of something is a verb that describes the act of giving counsel or guidance.
+To advise someone of something is a verb that describes giving counsel or guidance.
 The actual recommendation or guidance given is the advice, which is a noun.
 Make sense?
 Great!

 15. Principle vs Principal